LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

                         IF Successful

-                         THEN PUT the r*esource* *data* *description* document in the results object
+                         THEN PUT the *resource* *data* *description* document in the results object

                                         // all stored key-value pairs or only those defined in the spec

                                         // as defined in the service description

                          ELSE PUT NULL in the results object